-The list below outlines the key actions that schools can undertake to respond to and recover from a death by suicide immediately after being advised of the death.
+The list below outlines the key actions that schools can undertake immediately after being advised of a death by suicide.
 Many of these tasks will coincide with your critical incident management plans.

 - Contact relevant mental health services for support.

-- If the incident happened at school, ensure the immediate safety of staff and young people (for example, provide first aid and call an ambulance and the police), ensure the scene is secure and any witnesses moved to an area for support.
+- If the incident happened at school, ensure the immediate safety of staff and young people — for example, provide first aid and call an ambulance and the police.
+Ensure the scene is secure and any witnesses are moved to an area for support.

-- If the incident happened away from school, find out as many of the facts as possible, investigate rumours immediately and confirm facts with the family or police.
+- If the incident happened away from school, find out as many of the facts as possible.
+Investigate rumours immediately.
+Confirm facts with the family or police.

-- Ensure those affected – young people, family and staff – aren’t left alone.
+- Ensure those affected — young people, family and staff — are not left alone.
 Contact the families of young people and staff.

 - Inform the relevant representative at your state or territory education department or equivalent body.